 Bio

-My passion for fitness started after my own weight-loss journey.
-I qualified as a level 3 personal trainer in 2014 and have worked with individuals in gyms, parks and homes.
-In 2022 I passed my level 3 in sports massage and in May 2023 I completed my level 4.
+My passion for fitness began after my own weight-loss journey.
+I qualified as a level 3 personal trainer in 2014 and have since worked with individuals in gyms, parks and homes.
+In 2022, I achieved my level 3 in sports massage, followed by a Level 4 in 2023.
 In May 2024, I completed a hot and cold stone massage course.
-I have helped a whole range of individuals; from desk workers, artists, keen runners and cyclists and regular gym goers.
-I offer sessions in my space or at client’s homes.
-Why the name?
-Firstly, my first name is very popular, and my surname is hard to pronounce.
-'SC' comes from my initials and 'Flo' is part of my daughter’s name.
+I have supported a wide range of individuals, including desk workers, artists, runners cyclists and gym enthusiasts.
+Offering sessions in my dedicated space or at clients' homes, I aim to help everyone achieve their fitness and wellness goals, delivering a personalised service across Winchester.

 Sports Massage